German doubts about fracking could prove costly

 The ever-cautious Merkel, a physicist and former environment minister, is unlikely to tackle such a controversial issue before the election, meaning the new rules will likely depend on the composition of the next government.

-A repeat of Merkel’s center-right coalition would offer the best chance for moving ahead with exploratory drilling.
+A repeat of Merkel’s centre-right coalition would offer the best chance for moving ahead with exploratory drilling.

 An alliance of her conservatives with the SPD would pose more obstacles.